mihdan/cyr2lat/README.md

 # Credits

-The current version of the Cyr-To-Lat was developed by Sergey Biryukov, and Mikhail Kobzarev.
+The current version of the Cyr-To-Lat was developed by Sergey Biryukov and Mikhail Kobzarev.

+Conttributors: @SergeyBiryukov, @mihdan, @karevn, @webvitaly, @kagg-design